gvwilson/thirdbit/fiction/beneath-coriandel/index.md

 "Yes, m'lady.
 Just like before."

 She drummed her fingers on her desk.
-"That...  that does knot me summat.
+"That…  that does knot me summat.
 The stars are completely wrong for a bonescuttle to be about."

 "They probably can't see the stars down in the Tombs, m'lady."